traveloka-archive/slack-robot/README.md

 ## Parameterized message

-You can also listen to dynamic message by using parameterized message (usually called named-regex), by using `:name(REGEX)` syntaxes.
+You can also listen to dynamic message by using parameterized message (usually called named-regexp), by using `:name(REGEXP)` syntaxes.
 All parameters will be available via `req.params`

 ```js
 // send 'get sheep from 2010' to your bot